Unicancer 2020 award, 6th edition.

 Aim of the project:

-Our project is to develop an application that will enable the evaluation, in a multicenter, of radiomic or AI models proposed for the management of lung cancer patients.
-Multicenter validation of models remains indeed essential to consider their clinical use.
+Our project is to develop an application that enables multicenter evaluation of radiomic and AI models proposed for managing patients with lung cancer.
+Multicenter validation of these models is essential before they can be considered for clinical use.

 Target users:

-Our project will serve both the current users of LIFEx (10 Unicancer centers already use LIFEx, the 6700 users worldwide) and future LIFEx users, given that we have about 100 new users every month.
-These are mainly radiologists, nuclear physicians, researchers and engineers involved in medical image analysis.
+Our project will serve both current and future LIFEx users.
+Ten Unicancer centers already use LIFEx, alongside approximately 10,000 users worldwide, and we add about 100 new users each month.
+The user base consists mainly of radiologists, nuclear medicine physicians, researchers, and engineers working in medical image analysis.

 Methods: